Actively Recruiting

 You may qualify if you...

-- Diagnosed obstructive sleep apnea (OSA) with AHI 65 events/hour reported within the past year or suspected OSA based on symptoms like snoring, sleepiness, or witnessed apneas
+- Diagnosed obstructive sleep apnea with 15 or more events per hour reported in a sleep study within the past year, or suspected OSA with symptoms like snoring, sleepiness, or witnessed apneas

-- Use of CPAP or other therapies is allowed; participants must withhold treatment for 3 days before each study visit unless they are occupational drivers or operate heavy machinery
+- Use of CPAP or other therapies is allowed; participants must be able to withhold treatment for 3 days before each study visit unless they operate heavy machinery or are occupational drivers

 You will not qualify if you...